-My research interests include quality of service/quality of experience of Internet applications; self-healing networks; streaming media; network measurement; performance analysis of computer and communication networks; and queueing theory.
+My research interests include quality of service/quality of experience of Internet applications; self-healing networks; streaming media; network measurement; performance analysis of computer and communication networks; and human-computer interaction.
 I focus on the intersection of application performance and network performance, determining how the two interact with and react in the presence of each other.
-Currently, I'm interested in self-healing networks: specifically, how do we design networks that can detect potential future quality degradations in application performance and mitigate such degradations before they occur?
-I'm most interested in self-healing networks for media-rich applications such as high-quality video on demand, distance learning, and remote medicine.
+Currently, I'm interested in self-healing networks for the home: specifically, how do we design networks for the home that can detect potential future quality degradations in application performance and mitigate such degradations before they occur?
 For more information, see my research page.

-I teach courses in Computer Networks, Computer Architecture, and our Intro course sequence.
-I've also taught and developed courses on Computer Security, Digital Storytelling, Peer-to-Peer and Multimedia Computing, and a dyad on human-centered computing (with the Psychology department).
+I teach courses in Computer Networks, Human-Computer Interaction, Computer Security, Computer Architecture, Software Design, and our Intro course sequence.
+I've also taught and developed courses on Digital Storytelling, Peer-to-Peer and Multimedia Computing, and a dyad on human-centered computing (with the Psychology department).
 In addition, I typically advise our Senior Comprehensive Exercise ("Comps").
 For more information, see my teaching page.

 Want to know what's going on in my research lab, in the classroom, in the news, in my head?
 Then you'll want to visit my blog.